fossabot/git-auto/readme.md

 exit 0
 ```

-next we must register the test with git auto by creating a configuration file:
+ignoring the fact that the test always passes, next we must register it with
+git auto by modifying the configuration file:

 **git-auto.yaml**
 ```